Driving ISV success: CyberHound and Hewlett Packard Enterprise

 The Hewlett Packard Enterprise relationship is important for this new service as well.

-Since its founding in 1999, the company had been building its own appliances as Fison explains.
+Since its founding in 1999, the company had been building its own appliances, Fison explained.

 “We would buy all the component parts from Taiwan and then we would assemble them and we ship out our own homegrown appliance server platforms.

-However, as Fison explains, the company realised that as it grew, this approach was not sustainable, efficient and did not give CyberHound access to the very best technology.
+However, as Fison explained, the company realised that as it grew, this approach was not sustainable, efficient and did not give CyberHound access to the very best technology.

 “So we ended up partnering with HPE about six years ago now,” he said.